 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we were guests of Viking River Cruises during this Eastern Europe river cruise, and received the experience free of charge.

 Living in Budapest, we’re pretty familiar with the Viking River Cruises brand: we see them pretty much every day moored in Budapest’s best parking spot: Next to the famous Chain Bridge, offering passengers an unobstructed view of Fisherman’s Bastion from the top sundeck.

 Add to that, many of our family members have taken Danube river cruises with Viking before, and the feedback we’ve received from them has always been something like, We had so much fun.
 You need to try it!

 So when Viking invited us to join them on their Passage to Eastern Europe itinerary, an 11-day Budapest to Bucharest river cruise along the lower Danube, stopping just shy of the Danube Delta in Romania, we naturally jumped at the chance to see what it’s all about.